Praxis: A Writing Center Journal • Vol 20, No 2 (2023)

 In each class, I selected two short essays from Brevity for students to practice workshopping.
 I searched the archives for stories that were grammatically experimental as well as works that dealt with traumatic incidents, such as addiction and death, because these were the types of stories my students reported feeling the most uncertain about workshopping.
 After giving the essays to the students, I announced that we would practice workshopping the essays.
 To make sure the practice session resembled interaction between writer and responder, I played the role of the writer.
 The Art of the Essay students’ lack of experience showed during the initial roleplaying sessions: their feedback was less substantive overall.
 However, both groups successfully modeled the format.

-The Workshop model in practice
+The Workshop Model in Practice

 During and after every class, I recorded observational notes on how the writing center workshop format was progressing.
 I received IRB approval for studying each class discussed in these notes, and every student whose work is mentioned signed a consent form agreeing to have their work anonymously discussed.
 All names have been changed for privacy.